faircloth-lab/phyluce/docs/installation.rst

 ===================

 As of v1.5, phyluce_ uses a configuration file to keep track of paths to relvant binaries, as well as some configuration information.
 This file is located at `$CONDA/config/phyluce.conf`.
-Although you can edit this file directly, you can also create a user-specific configuration file at `~/phyluce.conf`, which will override the default values for different paths.
+Although you can edit this file directly, you can also create a user-specific configuration file at `~/.phyluce.conf` (not the preceding dot), which will override the default values for different paths.
 So, if you need to use a slightly different binary or you want to experiment with new binaries (e.g. for assembly), then you can change the paths in this file rather than deal with hard-coded paths.

 .. attention:: You do NOT **need** to to anything with this file - $PATHs should
     automatically resolve.

 .. warning:: Changing the `$PATHs` in the config file can break things pretty
-    substantially, so please use with caution (and edit the copy at `~/phyluce.conf`) rather than the default copy.
+    substantially, so please use with caution (and edit the copy at `~/.phyluce.conf`) rather than the default copy.

 The format of the config file as of v1.5 looks like the following: